gcc3/simple-ai-chat/README.md

 Query data from vector database engine.
 Currently support [Vectara](https://vectara.com/).

-* Dark Mode
+* Themes
-A terminal style dark theme.
+Provide light theme by default, a dark theme, and a terminal style theme.
-Use `:theme [light/dark]` to change color theme.
+Use `:theme [light/dark/terminal]` to change color theme.

 * Full Screen Mode
 Use `:fullscreen` to turn on fullscreen mode.